fernandoaestrella/raise-consciousnes-with-technology/use electrical technologies to expand consciousness.md

-%%This document can be read, organized, and written by thinking about it like a tree, where the main idea is presented first (trunk), it is expanded upon/explained through other sentences (branches), which make it easy to come up with actionable ideas (leaves)%%
+%%This document can be read, organized, and written by thinking about it like a tree, where the main idea is presented first (trunk), it is expanded upon/explained through other sentences (branches), which make it easy to come up with actionable ideas (leaves).
+It seems best to keep each nested level collapsed and only open what one needs to see%%
 Goal
 	To accelerate humanity’s use of electrical technologies to increase their consciousness Why